MilanCiric/mc01ds/README.md

 - T pop()                   - get one object of T type from the stack, and decrease number of elements
 - T getTop()                - get top object of T type from the stack

-For example, creation of stack that contains of 10 ObjTypes values will be:   stackAsArray\<ObjTypes\> name(10)
+For example, creation of stack that contains of 10 ObjType values will be:   stackAsArray\<ObjType\> name(10)